albumentations.augmentations.geometric.transforms

 GridElasticDeformclass

-Apply elastic deformations to images, masks, bounding boxes, and keypoints using a grid-based approach.
+)Elastic deformations via a grid: displace control points and interpolate. num_grid_xy and magnitude control density and strength.
+Good for local stretching.
 This transformation overlays a grid on the input and applies random displacements to the grid points, resulting in local elastic distortions.
 The granularity and intensity of the distortions can be controlled using the dimensions of the overlaying distortion grid and the magnitude parameter.

 Parameters